shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

     Please wait with the preparation of your submission until this note disappears.

 TL;DR
-^^^^
+^^^^^^^^

 Submissions consist of

 - A short report of the task, metrics and datasets,
 - An implementation of the task, metrics and/or datasets, comprised of a plugin to the ``shifthappens`` benchmark package, and all required external data files.

-Both components will be submitted via OpenReview, and reviewing is double-blind (**submission link tba**).
+Both components will be submitted via OpenReview, and reviewing is double-blind (**submission link TBA**).
 The workshop will not have any official proceedings, so it is non-archival.
 Tasks that have been part of a recent submission/publication are allowed, in which case the overlapping works should be mentioned.

 **Examples** of possible contributions:

-- Collections of images to be evaluated w.r.t. one or more existing tasks like classification or OOD detection (e.g. like ImageNet-A).
+- Collections of images to be evaluated w.r.t. one or more existing tasks like classification or OOD detection (e.g. ImageNet-A).
-  Submissions of this type can consist of images only.
+  Submissions of this type can consist of (labeled) images only.
 - Re-definitions of tasks/new metrics on existing datasets (e.g. new calibration metrics, fairness metrics, ...).
 - Completely new tasks and datasets that highlight differences between ImageNet models (see below for details).